sparkfun/SparkFun_IoT_Node_LoRaWAN/docs/hardware_overview.md

 ## XBee LR LoRaWAN® Module

-The XBee® LR from Digi® is a wireless communications module that supports the LoRaWAN® communications protocol, enabling direct communication with standards-compliant LoRaWAN® gateways and Network Server cloud software over long range with very low-power consumption.
-It comes pre-activated with Digi® X-ON™ - a complete device-to-cloud platform for connected IoT devices which provides a simplified Digi® Embedded API and AT command interpreter to interface with your sensor over serial.
-Scanning the QR Code on the module will take you directly to the Digi® X-ON™ cloud platform for automated connection and two-way device management.
+The XBee® LR from Digi is a wireless communications module that supports the LoRaWAN® communications protocol, enabling direct communication with standards-compliant LoRaWAN® gateways and Network Server cloud software over long range with very low-power consumption.
+It comes pre-activated with Digi X-ON™ - a complete device-to-cloud platform for connected IoT devices which provides a simplified Digi Embedded API and AT command interpreter to interface with your sensor over serial.
+Scanning the QR Code on the module will take you directly to the Digi X-ON cloud platform for automated connection and two-way device management.
 For more information, refer to the [datasheet](assets/component_documentation/Digi-XBLR-Datasheet.pdf).

 ISM 902 to 928 MHz, 868 to 870 MHz